Washington (state): Insurance

 The top two health insurers as of 2017 were Premera Blue Cross, with 24 percent market share, followed by Kaiser Permanente at 21 percent.
 For the individual market, Molina Healthcare had the top share at 23%.

 The state adopted the Washington Healthplanfinder system in 2014 after the passage of the federal Patient Protection and Affordable Care Act (also known as "ObamaCare").
+The system is used by approximately 90 percent of Washington residents who purchase or acquire their health insurance directly rather than through an employer.
+The state's Medicaid program, named Washington Apple Health, provides healthcare coverage to people with disabilities or low incomes.

 The state of Washington reformed its health care system in 1993 through the Washington Health Services Act.
 The legislation required individuals to obtain health insurance or face penalties, and required employers to provide insurance to employees.
 In addition, health insurance companies were required to sell policies to all individuals, regardless of pre-existing conditions, and cover basic benefits.
 The act was mostly repealed in 1995 before it could go into full effect.